lucasjoliveau/doc/fr/legal/terms/enterprise.md

 when installing or executing the Software.

-When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Odoo SA may charge a one-time extra fee for each missing month of coverage.
+When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Konvergo ERP SA may charge a one-time extra fee for each missing month of coverage.

 ### 5.2 Renewal charges